yoonghan/RN_Android_Native/README.md

 ```

 3. When the application starts as blank.
 Do these steps.
-  1. Close the app sample_reactnative in android.
+   a.
+Close the app sample_reactnative in android.
-  2. Open the app again.
+   b.
+Open the app again.
-  3. Press R and R again.
+   c.
+Press R and R again.
-  4. Wait few seconds (10 seconds)
+   d.
+Wait few seconds (10 seconds)